History of Leeds and the Thousand Islands Public Library

 Escott

-The Escott Public Library Board was established by by-law on December 15, 1973.
-The library was located in the Front of Escott school until it was moved to the Springfield House in about 1981.
-In 2001, the Escott Branch became part of the Township of Leeds and the Thousand Islands Public Library system.
+Established on December 15, 1973, the Escott Public Library originally operated out of the Front of Escott school before moving to Springfield House in 1981.
+In 2001, it integrated into the Township of Leeds and the Thousand Islands Public Library system.

 The Leeds & the Thousand Islands Archives is a partnership between the Leeds & 1000 Islands Historical Society, Municipal Heritage Committee, and Leeds and the Thousand Islands Public Library.
 Our mandate is to acquire, preserve, promote and make available the historical record of the Township of Leeds and the Thousand Islands.